MEZ901/AutoPark-ALPR/README.md

 This project was built with React and Firebase and requires the following:
 - Node.js (v14 or higher)
 - Firebase account and project setup
-- Firebase authentication and Firestore database enabled
+- Firebase authentication (with email and password & Google) and Firestore database enabled

 ## Installation
 To get started with the project, follow these steps: